matt2ology/obsidian-technical-notes/2-literature-notes-📝/What is the Importance of AndroidManifest.xml.md

 Related : [What is an Android Source Set](../3-permanent-notes-🧲/What%20is%20an%20Android%20Source%20Set.md)

-Source - from kindle notes and highlights : [Hub - How to Build Android Apps with Kotlin](../Book%20Notes%20and%20References%20Library/Hub%20-%20How%20to%20Build%20Android%20Apps%20with%20Kotlin.md)
+Source (from kindle notes and highlights) : [Hub - How to Build Android Apps with Kotlin](../Book%20Notes%20and%20References%20Library/Hub%20-%20How%20to%20Build%20Android%20Apps%20with%20Kotlin.md)

 Topics : [Android Development](../4-hub-notes-🚉/Android%20Development.md)